shappushan/shappushan/README.md

-iamsuchaidiot

-also if you ever block me for something i did in the past, sorry
+if you ever block me for something i did in the past, sorry ! i make mistakes